Rocky111245/Flux-A-Custom-Educational-Deep-Learning-Framework/README.md

 3. **(h_A) (Second term on right side)**
    - **Meaning**: The output of the activation function at Node A.
    - **Significance**: Ensures weight updates are proportional to neuron activity.
-Highly active neurons (large h_A) have their weights updated more aggressively.
+Highly active neurons (large h_A) have their weights_matrix updated more aggressively.
    - **In practice**: Computed during the forward pass and stored for use in backpropagation.

 4. **(∂h_A/∂a_A) (Third term on right side)**